jennyuwu/interview-resources/interviews/technical.md

 <br></br>

 ### 2. System design interview (1 hour)
-Showcase your ability to design systems to solve specific problems.
+Showcase ability to design systems that solve specific problems.
 You will be given a short description of a problem and asked to design a system with multiple elements brought together to solve it.
 The interviewer will assess the various aspects of the system, including architecture, scalability, technology choices, resilience, operational excellence, and security.

+Documentation for detailed system design interview prep here -> [`system-design.md`](interviews/system-design.md)
 <br></br>

 ### 3. General technical interview (1 hour)